etcaples/better-meal-splitter/README.md

 - allow users to edit specific datas
 - the remove items function needs to not only visually remove the item row, but also decrement the users' subtotals
 - sanitize inputs of tax and tip (only allow certain types of numbers)
+- prevent item submission if there's no eaters selected